CMSgov/design-system/CONTRIBUTING.md

+## Welcome!

+We're excited you're considering contributing to our design system.
+If you have a question, noticed a bug, or have suggestions, then please submit an issue or create a pull request.

+Below you'll find information on how to setup a local development environment and how to contribute code to the design system.

+In **[our Wiki](https://github.com/CMSgov/design-system/wiki)** you can find additional information like:

+- Coding guidelines
+- Guiding principles
+- How to write documentation
+- etc.

 ## Running locally

 This project uses [Yarn](https://yarnpkg.com/) for package management.
 Yarn helps ensure everyone is using the same package versions.
 If you've used NPM before, you'll have no trouble using Yarn.